Olympics-Storm remains threat, bringing rain as it lurks off coast | Science-Environment

 A storm off Japan's east coast remained a threat to the Tokyo Olympics on Tuesday, despite not battering the host city with devastating winds and rain as initially feared.

-A storm off Japan's east coast remained a threat to the Tokyo Olympics on Tuesday, despite not battering the host city with devastating winds and rain as initially feared.
-Wind and rain sweeping Tokyo Bay delayed the start of the women's triathlon https://www.reuters.com/lifestyle/sports/triathlon-storm-delays-start-womens-race-2021-07-26 early in the morning, and the storm could threaten two medal games for softball later in the day, after organisers moved the surfing https://www.reuters.com/article/olympics-2020-weather-idCNL8N2P223Z medal events a day earlier than scheduled.
+Wind and rain sweeping Tokyo Bay delayed the start of the women's triathlon https://www.reuters.com/lifestyle/sports/triathlon-storm-delays-start-womens-race-2021-07-26 early in the morning, and the storm could threaten two medal games for softball later in the day.
+For surfers, however, the weather proved a boon, prompting organisers to move the surfing https://www.reuters.com/article/olympics-2020-weather-idCNL8N2P223Z medal events a day earlier than scheduled to take advantage of the waves.

 Japan's hot, wet and unstable summer weather patterns https://www.reuters.com/lifestyle/sports/tokyo-braces-storm-snarls-schedules-after-withering-heat-2021-07-25 have been a persistent concern for the Games, which opened on Friday, compounding difficulties for an Olympics being held under a COVID-19 state of emergency.
 Tokyo was forecast to receive up 31.5 mm (1.2 inches) of rain over 24 hours from tropical storm Nepartak, now forecast to make landfall in the north early Wednesday, the Japan Meteorological Agency said.
 It was headed toward Sendai, 370 km (230 miles) up the coast from Tokyo, according to the Tropical Storm Risk monitoring site.

 Although Tokyo was spared a predicted overnight deluge, Nepartak remained a tropical storm, able to pack winds up to 118 kph (73 mph), as it meandered off Japan's east coast, rather than weakening to a tropical depression while ploughing northwest, as earlier forecast.
-The storm had earlier disrupted the schedules of rowing, archery and surfing events.
+The storm had earlier disrupted the schedules of rowing, archery.
 The men's triathlon went ahead on Monday.

+Rather than avoid the bad weather, organisers moved the surfing semi-finals and finals forward a day to make the most of big, bold waves that are expected to abate as the weather changes on Wednesday.
+Overall, athletes could welcome a slight respite from the extreme heat that had earlier caused an Olympic archer to collapse.
+Tuesday's forecast high temperature was 31 degrees Celsius (88 degrees Fahrenheit), below recent highs of 35 degrees Celsius (95 degrees Fahrenheit)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)